 We take a closer look at some of our local, national and international public sector customers and the impact our work has.

 The same frameworks, processes, exercises and software can be utilised at local, regional, national or international level to build resilience and develop capabilities.
 However, complexity increases in distributed groups with many stakeholders.
 Exercises are tailored to accommodate the size of the project and the number of attendees.
-In organizations with a distributed workforce across geographic areas, digital tools like our Exonaut® platform become even more important to support the best results.
+In organisations with a distributed workforce across geographic areas, digital tools like our Exonaut® platform become even more important to support the best results.

 At 4C Strategies, we have over a decade of experience from working with international organisations.
 This includes helping the European Central Bank to develop, verify and track its crisis management capability; developing a risk model for the NATO Strategic Communications Centre of Excellence (NATO StratCom COE); assisting the United Nations Development Programme (UNDP) in defining a Risk and Resilience Framework; conducting exercises with the European Centre for Disease Prevention and Control (ECDC); and providing the Intergovernmental Panel on Climate Change (IPCC) with continuity management services.